Types of strokes

 Draws linear geometry with an image file

-Use the pull-down menu within each layer as they are listed in the Format Symbol mode of the Symbology pane, on the Properties tab, on the Layers tab to set the layer type.
+Use the drop-down menu within each layer as they are listed in the Format Symbol mode of the Symbology pane, on the Properties tab, on the Layers tab to set the layer type.

 Solid stroke symbol layers

-Solid stroke symbols contain only a single property, Color, which can be partially transparent.
+Solid stroke symbols contain two main properties: Color, which can be partially transparent, and Width.

 Picture stroke symbol layers